InsideEarth2150/Patch_2.3/README.md

 # Description #

-Patch 2.3 is an InsideEarth Community Developed balancing update for The Moon Project and Lost Souls (Earth 2150 Expansions).
+Update 2.3 is an InsideEarth Community Developed balancing update for The Moon Project and Lost Souls (Earth 2150 Expansions).

 The update will include the following.